Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ compensation work in Utah?
+How does workers’ compensation insurance work in Utah?

 When a worker is injured on the job, workers' compensation covers the cost of their medical bills.
 It also provides indemnity benefits to help cover the employee's loss of income.
 In the event of permanent impairment or disability, workers' comp can provide disability compensation for the life of the worker.